threefoldfoundation/info_threefold_pub/wiki/tfgrid/usp/usp_compatible.md

 # Filesystem

-For storage, any file system will be supported; see our [planetary_filesystem](threefold_filesystem) for more detail.
+For storage, any file system will be supported; see our qsfs for more detail.